DogulS5/aws-clf-c02-notes/readme.md

 > In AWS Budgets, you can also set custom alerts when your usage exceeds (or is forecasted to exceed) the budgeted amount.

 ## AWS Cost Explorer
+It's a tool that lets you visualize, understand, and manage your AWS costs and usage over time.
+AWS Support

+## AWS Support
+AWS offers four different Support plans to help you troubleshoot issues, lower costs, and efficiently use AWS services.

+- Basic
+It's free for all AWS customers.
+It includes access to whitepapers, documentation, and support communities.
+With Basic Support, you can also contact AWS for billing questions and service limit increases.

+- Developer
+Customers in the Developer Support plan have access to features such as:
+  - Best practice guidance
+  - Client-side diagnostic tools
+  - Building-block architecture support, which consists of guidance for how to use AWS offerings, features, and services together

+- Business
+Customers with a Business Support plan have access to additional features, including:
+  - Use-case guidance to identify AWS offerings, features, and services that can best support your specific needs
+  - All AWS Trusted Advisor checks
+  - Limited support for third-party software, such as common operating systems and application stack components

+- Enterprise On-Ramp
+  - A pool of Technical Account Managers to provide proactive guidance and coordinate access to programs and AWS experts
+  - A Cost Optimization workshop (one per year)
+  - A Concierge support team for billing and account assistance
+  - Tools to monitor costs and performance through Trusted Advisor and Health API/Dashboard

+- Enterprise
+  - Consultative review and architecture guidance
+  - Infrastructure Event Management support
+  - Cost Optimization Workshop and tools
+  - Support automation workflows
+  - 15 minutes or less response time for business-critical issues

+## Technical Account Manager (TAM)
+The Enterprise On-Ramp and Enterprise Support plans include access to a Technical Account Manager (TAM).

+> The TAM is your primary point of contact at AWS.
+If your company subscribes to Enterprise Support or Enterprise On-Ramp, your TAM educates, empowers, and evolves your cloud journey across the full range of AWS services.

+## AWS Marketplace
+It's a digital catalog that includes thousands of software listings from independent software vendors.
+You can use AWS Marketplace to find, test, and buy software that runs on AWS.

+> AWS Marketplace offers products in several categories, such as Infrastructure Software, DevOps, Data Products, Professional Services, Business Applications, Machine Learning, Industries, and Internet of Things (IoT).

+# Migration and Innovation
+## AWS Cloud Adoption Framework
+It organizes guidance into six areas of focus, called Perspectives.
+Each Perspective addresses distinct responsibilities.
+The planning process helps the right people across the organization prepare for the changes ahead.

+In general, the **Business**, **People**, and **Governance Perspectives** focus on business capabilities, whereas the **Platform**, **Security**, and **Operations Perspectives** focus on technical capabilities.

+- Business
+Ensures that IT aligns with business needs and that IT investments link to key business results.
+Common roles in the Business Perspective include:
+  - Business managers
+  - Finance managers
+  - Budget owners
+  - Strategy stakeholders

+- People
+Supports development of an organization-wide change management strategy for successful cloud adoption.
+Common roles in the People Perspective include:
+  - Human resources
+  - Staffing
+  - People managers

+- Governance Perspective
+Focuses on the skills and processes to align IT strategy with business strategy.
+This ensures that you maximize the business value and minimize risks.
+Common roles in the Governance Perspective include:
+  - Chief Information Officer (CIO)
+  - Program managers
+  - Enterprise architects
+  - Business analysts
+  - Portfolio managers

+- Platform
+Includes principles and patterns for implementing new solutions on the cloud, and migrating on-premises workloads to the cloud.
+Common roles in the Platform Perspective include:
+  - Chief Technology Officer (CTO)
+  - IT managers
+  - Solutions architects

+- Security
+Ensures that the organization meets security objectives for visibility, auditability, control, and agility.
+Common roles in the Security Perspective include:
+  - Chief Information Security Officer (CISO)
+  - IT security managers
+  - IT security analysts

+- Operations
+Helps you to enable, run, use, operate, and recover IT workloads to the level agreed upon with your business stakeholders.
+Common roles in the Operations Perspective include:
+  - IT operations managers
+  - IT support managers

+## 6 R's of migration
+When migrating applications to the cloud, six of the most common migration strategies that you can implement are:

+- Rehosting
+Also known as “lift-and-shift” involves moving applications without changes

+- Replatforming
+Also known as “lift, tinker, and shift,” involves making a few cloud optimizations to realize a tangible benefit.
+Optimization is achieved without changing the core architecture of the application.

+- Refactoring/re-architecting
+Involves reimagining how an application is architected and developed by using cloud-native features.
+Refactoring is driven by a strong business need to add features, scale, or performance that would otherwise be difficult to achieve in the application’s existing environment.

+- Repurchasing
+Involves moving from a traditional license to a software-as-a-service model.

+- Retaining
+Consists of keeping applications that are critical for the business in the source environment.
+This might include applications that require major refactoring before they can be migrated, or, work that can be postponed until a later time.

+- Retiring
+It's the process of removing applications that are no longer needed.

+## AWS Snow Family
+It's a collection of physical devices that help to physically transport up to exabytes of data into and out of AWS.

+# The Cloud Journey
+## AWS Well-Architected Framework
+Helps you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS Cloud.
+It provides a way for you to consistently measure your architecture against best practices and design principles and identify areas for improvement.

+The Well-Architected Framework is based on six pillars:
+- Operational excellence
+It is the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.

+- Security
+The Security pillar is the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.

+- Reliability
+Reliability is the ability of a system to do the following:
+  - Recover from infrastructure or service disruptions
+  - Dynamically acquire computing resources to meet demand
+  - Mitigate disruptions such as misconfigurations or transient network issues Reliability includes testing recovery procedures, scaling horizontally to increase aggregate system availability, and automatically recovering from failure.

+- Performance efficiency
+It is the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.

+- Cost optimization
+It is the ability to run systems to deliver business value at the lowest price point.

+- Sustainability
+Sustainability is the ability to continually improve sustainability impacts by reducing energy consumption and increasing efficiency across all components of a workload by maximizing the benefits from the provisioned resources and minimizing the total resources required.

+## Advantages of cloud computing
+perating in the AWS Cloud offers many benefits over computing in on-premises or hybrid environments.

+In this section, you will learn about six advantages of cloud computing:

+- Trade upfront expense for variable expense.
+- Benefit from massive economies of scale.
+- Stop guessing capacity.
+- Increase speed and agility.
+- Stop spending money running and maintaining data centers.
+- Go global in minutes.